How to repair a laptop—some simple tips

 If your machine is still working, be

-sure to backup the entire hard-drive (or at least your most important
+sure to back up the entire hard-drive (or at least your most important

 documents) before you start.
 Copy the whole of your "My documents"